Workshop

 What to Expect

-- Build Social and Technical Frameworks: Identify the necessary collaboration models between citizens, technology providers, and local government to ensure long-term viability.
+- Build Social and Technical Frameworks: Identify viable growing systems, business models and cooperation agreements between citizens, technology providers, property owners and local government.

-- Strengthen Preparedness: Discuss how neighbourhood-based production increases a region's "civil resistance" and local food autonomy.
+- Strengthen Preparedness: Translate neighbourhood-level production into a tangible contribution to regional resilience and local food autonomy.

 The Innovation Journey